marioy47/blog-site/posts/setup-debug-php-docker-visual-studio-code/index.md

 ## Start a debugging session

-To start a debugging session just:
+Our setup is ready!
+No we have to learn how to start a debugging session.

+The step are very simple:

 - Create a breakpoint in your code
 - Click on the _start_ icon on Visual Studio or select _Run > Start Debugging_
 - Visit a page passing the trigger variable in the URL

-Remember, you have to pass the `XDEBUG_TRIGGER` variable either as an URL parameter or as a cookie parameter to the script you are debuggin.
+Remember, you have to pass the `XDEBUG_TRIGGER` variable either as an URL parameter or as a cookie parameter to the script you are debuging.
+Otherwise your browser will keep _loading_ and not show anything.

 `youtube: https://youtube.com/shorts/MQdC3FrBFIA`

-And since passing the `XDEBUG_TRIGGER` variable constantly can be very frustrating, I recommend using the [Xdebug helper for chrome](https://github.com/mac-cain13/xdebug-helper-for-chrome) extension and have it pass that variable as a cookie for you:
+And since passing the `XDEBUG_TRIGGER` variable constantly can be very frustrating, I recommend using the [Xdebug helper for chrome](https://github.com/mac-cain13/xdebug-helper-for-chrome) extension and have it pass that variable as a **cookie** for you:

 ![Chrome xdebug helper extension](xdebug-helper.png)